-In recognition of the 10 year anniversary of the glassblowing partnership between Museum of Glass and Finland’s Iittala, Inc., the 2013 exhibition An Experiment in Design Production: The Enduring Birds of Iittala pays special attention to the history of the Iittala glass factory in Nuutajärvi, Finland.
-Like other recent closures in Europe, such as the Waterford Crystal factory in Ireland, Nuutajärvi has reached a point of no return and is likely to close its doors sometime in 2014.
-The exhibition runs through January 12, 2014.
+In recognition of the 10 year anniversary of the glassblowing partnership between Museum of Glass and Finland’s Iittala, Inc., the 2013 exhibition An Experiment in Design Production: The Enduring Birds of Iittala paid special attention to the history of the Iittala glass factory in Nuutajärvi, Finland.
+Like other recent closures in Europe, such as the Waterford Crystal factory in Ireland, Nuutajärvi reached a point of no return and is likely to close its doors sometime in 2014.
+The exhibition ran through January 12, 2014.

 Image credit: Birds by Toikka, Wood Ducks.